• Global. Remote. Office-free.

 This role controls:

-Here is how outboundCallFunc assumes the execution role outboundCallRole:
+The diagram below shows how outboundCallFunc assumes execution role outboundCallRole:

 Use this Lambda to trigger outbound voice calls with OTP spacing for better TTS (text-to-speech) clarity: